tanducmai/myportfolio/content/posts/database-relational-concepts.md

 A relational database (model) consists of a serries of relations with distinct names.

+- It is a convention to name relations using the *PascalCase*.

-For example, the SCHOOL table stores LecturerInfo, StudentID, Courses.
+For example, a School relation stores lecturerInfo, studentID, courses.

 ### Attributes